pyecore/pyecore/README.rst

 * PyEMOFUC (http://www.istr.unican.es/pyemofuc/index_En.html)

 PyEMOF proposes an implementation of the OMG's EMOF in Python.
-The project targets Python2 and supports XMI import/export.
-The project didn't move since 2005, but seems quite complete.
+The project targets Python2, only supports Class/Primitive Types (no Enumeration), XMI import/export and does not provide a reflexion layer.
+The project didn't move since 2005.

 EMF4CPP proposes a C++ implementation of EMF.
 This implementation also introduces Python scripts to call the generated C++ code from a Python environment.
+It seems that the EMF4CPP does not provide a reflexive layer either.

 PyEMOFUC proposes, like PyEMOF, a pure Python implementation of the OMG's EMOF.
-If we stick to a kind of EMF terminology, PyEMOFUC only supports dynamic metamodels.
-The project does not seems to move a lot.
+If we stick to a kind of EMF terminology, PyEMOFUC only supports dynamic metamodels and seems to provide a reflexive layer.
+The project does not appear seems to have moved since a while.

 Additional Resources
 ====================